sooriyaarachchi/pybites.github.io-src/content/guest-telegram-python-chatbot.md

 Tags: bots, code challenge, guest, DisAtBot, chatbots, opensource, Telegram, Mexico
 Slug: guest-telegram-python-chatbot
 Authors: Rodolfo Ferro
 Summary: Rodolfo recently joined our [Code Challenges](https://pybit.es/pages/challenges.html) and built *Disaster Attention Bot (DisAtBot)*, a chatbot that helps people affected by natural disasters.
 In this article he shows how he built this bot with Telegram and (of course) Python.
-Show him some love cause who knows, this could be a life saver (pun intended)!
-We are delighted to have him show this interesting project he submitted for [Code Challenge 43](https://pybit.es/codechallenge43.html) earning him a book on chatbots. /Rod please share ...
+Show him some love because who knows, this could be a life saver (pun intended)!
+We are delighted to have him show this interesting project he submitted for [Code Challenge 43](https://pybit.es/codechallenge43.html) which earned him a book on chatbots. /Rod please share ...
 cover: images/featured/pb-article.png
-status: draft

 Rodolfo recently joined our [Code Challenges](https://pybit.es/pages/challenges.html) and built *Disaster Attention Bot (DisAtBot)*, a chatbot that helps people affected by natural disasters.
 In this article he shows how he built this bot with Telegram and (of course) Python.
-Show him some love cause who knows, this could be a life saver (pun intended)!
-We are delighted to have him show this interesting project he submitted for [Code Challenge 43](https://pybit.es/codechallenge43.html) earning him a book on chatbots. /Rod please share ...
+Show him some love because who knows, this could be a life saver (pun intended)!
+We are delighted to have him show this interesting project he submitted for [Code Challenge 43](https://pybit.es/codechallenge43.html) which earned him a book on chatbots. /Rod please share ...

 > *"¿Quién convocó a tanto muchacho, de dónde salió tanto voluntario, cómo fue que la sangre sobró en los hospitales, quién organizó las brigadas que dirigieron el tránsito de vehículos y de peatones por toda la zona afectada?
 No hubo ninguna convocatoria, no se hizo ningún llamado y todos acudieron"*
 >